 The MPH program faculty has identified competencies for the core curriculum instruction and related program assessment.
 All students are expected to have developed the following competencies upon completion of the MPH Program.

-Five Core courses and CPH 663
+Five Core courses

 - Assess population-based health problems from the perspective of multiple public health science disciplines.

 - Propose potential solutions to public health problems based on an understanding of systems theory, essential services, and social, behavioral, environmental, and biological factors that contribute to the problem.